SneakyBobito/face-doc/usage/core.rst

     <?php

-    // we have retrieved some tress from the db. $tree is one of them
+    // we have retrieved some trees from the db. $tree is one of them

     $tree->getLemons();